Honey Dining Trail starting July 27th! Follow this link for more info.

 Clay Ottoni to Speak at the Festival!

 Attorney & President of S.E.M.B.A.
-(Southeast Michigan Beekeepers Association) Clay Ottoni will be at this years Honey Festival to speak on one of the most confusing laws affecting not only beekeepers, but anyone who farms or has a farm operation.
+(Southeast Michigan Beekeepers Association) Clay Ottoni will be at the Festival to speak on one of the most confusing laws affecting not only beekeepers, but anyone who farms or has a farm operation.
 Known as the "Right to Farm Act" & G.A.A.M.PS.
-(Generally Accepted Agricultural Practices) has been rewritten since to original version to help protect those with farming operations from nuisance lawsuits brought on mostly people who do not participate in the same life style.
+(Generally Accepted Agricultural Practices) has been rewritten since the original version to help protect those with farming operations from nuisance lawsuits brought on mostly people who do not participate in the same life style.

 This is an opportunity that you cannot afford to miss!
 You will be able to direct your questions to Clay during his informal presentation.
 So get your questions ready, & get ready to learn first hand for the price of the admission ticket to the festival!